nylas/nylas-ruby/README.md

 ## 📚 Documentation

 Nylas maintains a [reference guide for the Ruby SDK](https://nylas-ruby-sdk-reference.pages.dev/) to help you get familiar with the available methods and classes.

+## ✨ Upgrading from 5.x

+See [UPGRADE.md](UPGRADE.md) for instructions on upgrading from 5.x to 6.x.

+**Note**: The Ruby SDK v6.x is not compatible with the Nylas API earlier than v3-beta.

 ## 💙 Contributing